 Our experienced team has the character, courage and commitment to solving the world’s greatest challenges.
 We operate on the ground to facilitate essential research.
 Conducting large-scale interviews and clarifying risks and opportunities, we create engagement with community leaders to establish sustainable solutions.

-Shelley Lewis is Executive Director of the Inner and Outer Peace Fund.
-She is a spiritual/wellness entrepreneur and writer based in New York City.
-Her will to effect positive change and empathic nature have led her to be at the forefront of designing creative lifestyle solutions for close to two decades.
-Noted by her contemporaries as the Doyenne of Inner Calm, she is well known for directing community based initiatives in New York City that foster compassion and authentic connection.
-Shelley is a recognized thought leader in the field of wellness and spirituality founding healing brand Sacred Space NY as a means to help New Yorker’s find their inner calm and discover practices for inner peace.
-Her upcoming brand The Equanimity Expert teaches a methodology for living based on wisdom based principles and Stoic Philosophy.
-Shelley is the founder of Dharma Publishing Company, Chocolate Sauce, devoted to nourishing the inner worlds of children and is currently launching an empowerment fitness concept for tween girls called Wonder Gal.
-She is also the founder and originator of the invite only salon Hedonic Lab; a reflective laboratory for people pursuing their passion with purpose.
-She has made appearances on Al Jazeera, BBC News Worldwide, Deepak Chopra’s Sirirus Radio discussing her humanitarian endeavors and was a featured contributor for the social impact section of the Huffington Post.
-Her entree into the world of philanthropy came when she pursued her calling to give back whilst working in the art world and was appointed Director of new funding initiatives for a private foundation that worked closely with the National Science Foundation.
-The Sari Filtration Project in Dhaka Bangladesh for which she was appointed field offer in 2003 was a trip which changed the trajectory of her life.
+Shelley Lewis is the Executive Director of the Inner and Outer Peace Fund.
+Her will to effect positive change and empathic nature have led her to be at the forefront of designing forward-thinking lifestyle brands in publishing, wellness, and the arts with the mission to help people live well for close to two decades.
+Noted by her contemporaries as the Doyenne of Inner Calm, Shelley is well known for directing community based initiatives in New York City that foster compassion and authentic connection.
+She is a recognized thought leader in the field of wellness founding healing brand Sacred Space NY as a means to help New Yorker’s find their inner calm and discover practices for inner peace.
+She is the founder and host of The Equanimity Expert teaching a methodology for living based on wisdom based principles and Stoic Philosophy; mission based publishing company, Chocolate Sauce, devoted to nourishing the inner worlds of children; the Hedonic Lab a reflective laboratory for people pursuing their passion with purpose and is currently launching an empowerment fitness concept for tween girls called Wonder Gal.
+Her entree into the world of philanthropy came when she was appointed Director of new funding initiatives for a private foundation that worked closely with the National Science Foundation.
+The Sari Filtration Project in Dhaka Bangladesh for which she was appointed field officer was a trip which changed the trajectory of her life.
 Through her role she was privy to multiple early stage studies in the fields of neuroscience and mindfulness based stress reduction.
 Becoming well acquainted with many of the key academics in the field and their research, a particular interest at the cross section of insight and human flourishing led her to a six months teaching program at Teachers College, Columbia University designing socially and emotionally intelligent curriculum for children.
-Originally from the UK she moved to London to pursue a fine arts course at Christie’s auction house.
-Once graduating she relocated to New York to continue her career at Christie’s and The Museum of Modern Art in San Francisco before her trip to Bangladesh whilst working with the National Science Foundation led to the creation of her first entreprenurial pursuit, an award winning bi-lingual children’s book to help raise money to rebuild schools in Ghazni province Afghanistan.
-Blending her background in the arts, philanthropy, publishing and wellness, Shelley applies her holistic experience — she is a certified crisis counselor, positive psychology coach and yoga teacher — with her creative talent and entrepreneurial drive to ensure each project she works on serves the needs of those less fortunate.
+She has made appearances on Al Jazeera, BBC News Worldwide, Deepak Chopra’s Sirirus Radio discussing her humanitarian endeavors and was a featured contributor for the social impact section of the Huffington Post.
+Originally from the UK she moved to London where she received her RSA diplomas at Christies.
+Once graduating she relocated to New York to continue her career at Christie’s and later on at The Museum of Modern Art in San Francisco before her trip to Bangladesh whilst working in conjunction with the National Science Foundation led to the creation of her first entrepreneurial pursuit, an award winning bi-lingual children’s book to help raise money to rebuild schools in Ghazni province Afghanistan.
+Blending her background in the arts, philanthropy, publishing and wellness, Shelley applies her holistic experience — she is a certified positive psychology coach, crisis counselor, and yoga teacher — with her creative talent and entrepreneurial drive.
 A quiet force of nature her formidable network of influencers make her well suited to spearhead the development of IOPF and cultivate its vision as a hub for impactful initiatives that help aid world peace by cultivating inner peace.
 Shelley holds a Master of Arts Degree from University of Glasgow and is a graduate of the Columbia School of Journalism.